Kuriles photo missions and Nishizawa’s lost battle

 7. Before the war, Lieutenant Mason was an engineer with the General Electric.
 While serving with VB-135, he redesigned the intercom system of the PV-1 aircraft, which greatly improved its efficiency.

-The primary mission of the squadron was photographic reconnaissance of the northern Kuriles.
+The primary mission of the squadron was photographic reconnaissance of northern Kuriles.
 Aircraft were modified for such missions at the Lockheed factory.
 They all had brackets for the installation of aerial cameras, additional fuel tanks in the bomb bay and racks for the flare bombs.
 Aerial photo cameras now were mounted over transparent panels, which allowed to take photographs from the warm cockpit by using remote controls.
 All planes also had an improved fuel system with automatic transfer pump which balanced the amount of gasoline between the right and left wing tanks.(8)

 8. The “ultimate” fuel system with automatically adjusted delivery of gasoline from all fuel tanks, was introduced only in the latest PV-1 series.
 This innovation made the co-pilot’s life significantly easier: in early “Venturas” one of his major tasks was to monitor the fuel consumption by voracious engines, and to not forget to switch off the emptying tanks manually.